Ask any entrepreneur. We don’t measure time in weeks or months but from deadline to deadline, launch to launch, and failure to failure.

 No matter how much you love your work, it’s not worth sacrificing yourself for.

 If you’re experiencing serious symptoms of anxiety or depression, talk to a doctor or therapist.
-The most obvious ones are changes in sleeping and/or eating patterns, and unshakable feelings of listlessness, panic, paranoia or fear.
+The most obvious symptoms are changes in sleeping or eating patterns, alongside feelings of listlessness, panic, paranoia, or fear.

-There’s a very real stigma around talking about mental health in general, along with talking about your struggles in entrepreneurial circles, but if you’re dealing with depression, you need to talk to someone.
+There’s a very real stigma around talking about mental health in general, not to mention talking about your struggles in entrepreneurial circles.
+But if you’re dealing with depression in particular, you need to talk to someone.

 The most important thing to remember is that you don’t have to do it alone.